Funnyoushouldask/BROWSERS/HowBrowsersWork.md

 ####*Contains 3 parts*;

-+Request line:Command,web page requested,HTTP version number.
++ Request line:Command,web page requested,HTTP version number.

-+Request header:Includes browser in use,date, and some other info.
++ Request header:Includes browser in use,date, and some other info.

-+Request Body:contains info that was sent to the server.(*optional*)
++ Request Body:contains info that was sent to the server.(*optional*)

 ###HTTP RESPONSE:

 ####*Contains 3 parts*;

-+Response status:http version #,status code,and reason phrase (description of status code)
++ Response status:http version #,status code,and reason phrase (description of status code)

-+Response Header:Optionan info including server being used,date,URL of webpage.
++ Response Header:Optionan info including server being used,date,URL of webpage.

-+Response Body:the website(in HTML).
++ Response Body:the website(in HTML).